Is Poker Skill or Luck?

 skill = learning effect/(learning effect + chance effect)

-And, by the way, have you ever met a professional roulette player?
+By the way, have you ever met a professional roulette player?

 The Legal Luck Question